 Much of Scotland can be reached very easily with public transportation.
 So why not make your travel plans include the northern Scottish town of Elgin?
 Here's how you can travel to Elgin on a day trip from Edinburgh.

 River Lossie, Elgin ©MDHarding

 How To Travel To Elgin, Scotland On A Day Trip

 I traveled and returned to Edinburgh in one day, but to make the most out of your trip I would schedule a couple of days.
-There is lots to see in Elgin and the surrounding areas.
+There is a lot to see in Elgin and the surrounding areas.

-Top Tip: Do book your train tickets in-advance to get the best rates and reserve your seats by the window for the best views.
+Top Tip: Do book your train tickets in advance to get the best rates and reserve your seats by the window for the best views.
 Did you know you can now buy a train pass that allows you to travel around Scotland?
-The Spirit of Scotland Pass can be purchased for 4 days unlimited travel over 8 consecutive days or 8 days unlimited travel over 15 consecutive days.
+The Spirit of Scotland Pass can be purchased for 4 days of unlimited travel over 8 consecutive days or 8 days of unlimited travel over 15 consecutive days.

 Sunset On Return Train Journey From Elgin ©MDHarding